CyberGhost vs. Private Internet Access 2025: Which VPN Steals the Spotlight?

 Read CyberGhost Review

-At a glance, CyberGhost and PIA present a robust suite of features, all designed to offer an enhanced, secure, and flexible online experience.
-The server count and spread is a notable distinction: CyberGhost boasts over 11,700 servers spread across 100 countries, while PIA offers servers in 91 countries and all 50 U.S. states.
+At a glance, CyberGhost and PIA present a similar suite of features, all designed to offer an enhanced, secure, and flexible online experience.
+The server spread is a notable distinction: CyberGhost boasts servers spread across 100 countries, while PIA offers servers in 91 countries and all 50 U.S. states.

 While both have a staunch no-logs policy, the jurisdiction PIA falls under could be a concern for the privacy-centric user; CyberGhost is headquartered in Romania, a country known for its privacy-friendly laws.
 This contrasts with PIA, which is based in the United States, a part of the Five Eyes intelligence alliance.